humfr3y/terra-dungeon/README.md

 # Terra Dungeon

 A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
-Based on the [source code of Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon), by [Evan](https://www.shatteredpixel.com) and (source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).
+Based on the [source code of Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon), by [Evan](https://www.shatteredpixel.com) and [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).

 Terra Dungeon currently compiles for Android only for now.